 Next stop was for the olive oil tasting which I had been looking forward to.
 What I didn’t realize, was that we would also be getting a tour of an olive oil museum!
 Now, you know a museum is either brand new, unofficial or personally-owned when the sign outside the door is written in chalk!

-The name of this winery/olive oil producer is D’Origem.
+The name of this winery/grape juice/honey/olive oil producer is D’Origem, founded in 2001.
 It’s home to the quaintest little museum you will probably ever see.
 We learned the traditional way of making olive oil, which was not only time consuming, but not very practical.

-After the olive fruit was crushed through the stone mill, the mashed fruit would be laid out between hemp mats in a screw press to squeeze out the oils.
+After the olive fruit was crushed through the stone mill, the mashed fruit would be laid out between hemp mats.
+This screw press would then squeeze out the oils.
+Needless to say, they stopped using the traditional method of olive oil extraction some time ago.

-After the museum walkthrough it was time for olive oil and wine tastings!
+After the museum walkthrough, it was time for olive oil and wine tastings!
 This olive oil tasted much different from the stuff we buy at home.
-But then there’s that whole olive oil conspiracy where they claim much of the olive oil on store shelves isn’t authentic, and can even be other, cheaper oils with dyes added to look like olive oil.
+But then there’s that whole olive oil conspiracy where they claim much of the olive oil on store shelves isn’t authentic.
+It may often be other, cheaper oils with dyes added to look like olive oil.
 This olive oil was definitely the real deal though.

 The tasting room was pretty cool, both in temperature and in decor.
 There were more artifacts from wine and olive oil production in this room all laid out.
-The owner was in the process of having a new, bright, sunny tasting room built overlooking the Douro Valley, but I don’t know, I kind of liked this room.
+The owner was in the process of having a new, bright, sunny tasting room built overlooking the Douro Valley.
+But I don’t know, I kind of liked the character of this room.